Zeczero/DiscordDataGrabber/README.md

 Telegram: Zeczero

 ### ⚠️ Warning
+Some of its functions are bugged and don't work on some devices.

 I do not take any responsibility for the usage of this program.
 This was made and uploaded for educational purposes only.